Punta Arenas: Museums

+The Museum of Remembrance of the University of Magallanes Instituto de la Patagonia displays examples of heritage buildings, old machinery and tools.
+They are part of an Open Museum, with high attendance and regional identity and a significant number of foreign visitors, especially during the spring, summer and autumn seasons.
+It has 8 heritage wooden buildings; 40 antique vehicles and transport of great historical value; machines; and innumerable tools, mainly associated with livestock and oil production.

 Administration

 As a "comuna" (commune) Punta Arenas is a third-level administrative division of Chile administered by a municipal council, headed by an alcalde who is directly elected every four years.
 The 2016–2020 alcalde is Claudio Radonich (National Renewal).

 Within the electoral divisions of Chile, Punta Arenas is represented in the Chamber of Deputies by Sandra Amar (UDI), Karim Bianchi (IND-PRSD) and Gabriel Boric (CS) as part of the 60th electoral district, which includes the entire Magallanes and Antartica Chilena Region.
 The commune is represented in the Senate by Carlos Bianchi Chelech (Ind.) and Carolina Goic B. (DC) as part of the 19th senatorial constituency (Magallanes Region).

 Transportation

 Carlos Ibáñez del Campo airport is located 20 kilometers from the city centre.
 Rental car services, duty-free shops and custom office services are available in the building (there is no duty-free shop in the terminal, despite the representations of tourist literature).
 Airlines serving the airport include LATAM Chile and Sky Airline, as well as charter flights.
 The civilian airport and the military airport make up the larger complex.

 The city has sea, land, and air connections.
 By road, a connection to other regions of Chile requires passing through Argentine territory.
 By sea, several cruises and ferries can take visitors to the city, although the costs are higher because they include stops at tourist sites along the route.